 8. What are the advantages of submitting an electronic thesis?

 Electronic theses have many advantages.
 ETD submissions will be on line in full colour, while microfiche and digitized versions of paper theses were processed in black and white only.
 ETD submissions allow the author to retain the highest quality of embedded images.
 In addition to the principle text-based PDF thesis file, ETD submissions can also include supplementary files in a variety of formats, enriching the text-based thesis in ways not possible with a paper submission.

 In addition, accessibility and ease of use are greatly improved, better achieving the goal of enriching the world with the knowledge that your work has produced.
 For you personally, citation rates have been found to increase dramatically, and plagiarism of your work is inhibited because it could be so readily detected.

 Paper copies of the following documents must be handed in to the Doctoral Examinations Office or the Master’s Office at the School of Graduate Studies in order to be authorized to submit an ETD:

 - Restrict Release form signed by the chair of your department is required if an embargo/restriction is to be placed on the release date of your ETD

-- written confirmation (email is fine) of completion of minor corrections or minor modifications specified by a doctoral final oral exam committee
+- written confirmation (email is fine) of completion of editorial corrections or minor revisions specified by a doctoral final oral examination committee.

 10. Are there specific formatting requirements?